terraform-provider-openstack/terraform-provider-openstack/website/docs/r/dns_zone_v2.html.markdown

 * `value_specs` - (Optional) Map of additional options.
 Changing this creates a new zone.

+* `disable_status_check` - (Optional) Disable wait for zone to reach ACTIVE status.
+The check is enabled by default.
+If this argument is true, zone will be considered as created/updated if OpenStack request returned success.

 ## Attributes Reference

 The following attributes are exported: